10 More Healthy Lunch Ideas for Kids (for the School Lunch Box or Home)

 Carrot and bell pepper sticks, high protein chocolate black bean muffin, trail mix (in this mix I put almonds, pumpkin seeds, dried apricots, raisins, pretzel thins and Cheerios).

-Mini blueberry pancakes (I used this recipe and added fresh blueberries), hard boiled egg, apple slices.
+Mini blueberry pancakes (I used this healthy pancake recipe and added fresh blueberries), hard boiled egg, apple slices.

 - Whole wheat pita bread, grapes.

 - Crackers and cheese, dark chocolate chips, honeydew melon.